Skip to content

 2. Identify the abuse taking place.

 Understanding what, exactly, you’re witnessing can help you think about how to respond.
-Is the attacker spewing racial epithets on Facebook that should be publicly condemned?
-Are the comments sections of your favorite blog being overrun by a misogynistic troll, and are you up for trying to redirect the conversation?
-Has someone been doxed and do they need help assessing their threat or finding a safe place to stay?
+Is the attacker spewing racial epithets on Facebook that should be openly countered or condemned?
+Are the comments sections of your favorite blog being overrun by a misogynistic troll, and are you willing to try redirecting the conversation?
+Has someone been doxed and do they need help assessing the threat or finding a safe place to stay?
 Is someone on Twitter issuing threats of violence so specific you feel the need to alert the police in that user’s jurisdiction?
 Identify the kind of abuse that’s taking place and check out defining online harassment to familiarize yourself with different kinds of tactics.

 3. Check in with the target (if possible).

-If the person targeted by abuse is willing to connect with you, start by listening and asking how you can help.
+If the person targeted by abuse is willing to talk with you, start by listening and asking how you can help.
 Some people might be overwhelmed and have no idea how you can help—in which case, you can offer them a set of options or just a sympathetic ear.
 Others might not want any help, perhaps because they just want the situation to die down, in which case their wishes should be respected.
-Try not to tell the target how they should be feeling or reacting.
+Avoid telling the target how they should be feeling or reacting.

 Hannah Schacter, a post-doctoral research fellow at the University of Southern California’s Department of Psychology, says public displays of support for a victim can be powerful because they have the capacity to change norms and mobilize other online bystanders.
 But being aware of the benefits and drawbacks of public intervention can help distinguish between effective and potentially detrimental intervention strategies.
 Targets who feel socially isolated, she explains, may have more difficulty asking for assistance, and it may be important to offer them unsolicited help.
 On the other hand, some targets may prefer to deal with the harassment themselves and/or feel that public displays of support undermine their own coping ability.
-That’s why checking in, if possible, is always a best practice.
+That’s why communicating with the target of abuse, if possible, is always a best practice.

-Remember: if you can’t get in touch with the person being abused, there are still things you can do to help, such as amplifying their voice or reporting the abuse against them to platforms (see more below).
+Remember: Even if you can’t start a conversation with the person being abused, there are still things you can do to help.
+Consider amplifying their voice or reporting the abuse against them to platforms.

 4. Find the best way to help.

-The nonprofit Right to Be, a “people-powered movement to end harassment,” has developed a really helpful framework for bystander intervention, The Five D’s: Distract, Delegate, Document, Delay, and Direct.
+The nonprofit Right to Be, a “people-powered movement to end harassment,” has developed a really helpful framework for bystander intervention, The Five Ds: Distract, Delegate, Document, Delay, and Direct.
 What’s brilliant about the 5Ds is that only one involves “Direct” intervention.
 In other words, you can offer support and allyship in all sorts of ways even if you’re not comfortable intervening directly.
+It’s also worth considering how your strategy for intervention might vary from platform to platform.
+A summary of a Brookings Institute report, “Combatting racism online: 5 key insights for bystander intervention,” offers useful advice: “Since platforms differ in features that shape online interactions, users have to consider the limitations and possibilities for meaningful intervention based on the social networking software they use.”

 Distract